 The church of Saint Evgenios of Trebizond (Tr: Trabzon) is a magnificent church which once represented the center of the city's ecclesiastic, ethnic and cultural life.
 When the Turks seized Trebizond in 1461, Fatih Sultan Mehmet II re-named it Yeni Cuma Camii (New Friday Mosque) because it was here that the conqueror performed his first Friday prayers.
 Heath Lowry states that Saint Evgenios functioned as a church until at least 14861.

 There is some conjecture as to when Saint Evgenios was built.
 George Finlay visited Saint Evgenios in 1850 and states that it was burnt in 1340 and was rebuilt by Emperor Alexios III.
 Xiphilinos and Lazaropoulos give some evidence towards a church or monastery of Saint Evgenios existing around the 9th or 10th century.
 Selina Ballance however postulates the following: "there was an early church on the site, and it was endowed in 1021/22.
 This church was still standing in 1223.
 Saint Evgenios was rebuilt as a basilica in 1291.
 Saint Evgenios was repaired and enlarged after 1340 by Alexios III".2

 The church measures 28m in length, 16m in width and 11m in height and has a dome without a balcony.
-Internally the church was divided into three vaulted apses which ended in arches.
+Internally the church was divided into three vaulted apses which end in arches.
 The side apses were narrow and lower than the central apse.
-It's possible that the central entrance to the church had a porch which was destroyed by the Turks and was reverted to a window.
+It's possible that the central entrance to the church had a porch which was destroyed by the Turks and was converted to a window.
 The entrance of the church was through the door of the north side.
 The beautiful frescoes that used to adorn the church were later covered by dust and Turkish decorations.